Shifted inverse curvature flows in hyperbolic space: Proof of Theorem : Pinching estimates

 \subsection{Maximal existence}

 $\ $

 The pinching estimate implies that $0<1/C\leq \dot{f}^k\leq C$ for all $k=1,\cdots,n$.
 In particular,

 for some uniform positive constant $C$.
+On the other hand, applying maximum principle to \eqref{s6:F} we have a uniform upper bound on $F$.
+Hence, $\dot{f}^{k}\kappa_k^2\leq CF^2\leq \tilde{C}F$.
 By Remark \ref{s5:rem1}, we have that if the graph function $u$ of the graph $\Sigma_t=\mathrm{graph} ~u$ is bounded, i.e., $u\leq \bar{r}$, then the speed function $F\geq C(p,\bar{r},\Sigma_0)>0$.
-On the other hand, applying maximum principle to \eqref{s6:F} we have a uniform upper bound on $F$.
 Combining these facts with the pinching estimate in Lemma \ref{pinch-p<1}, we derive uniform estimate on the shifted principal curvatures

 for some positive constant $C$ depending on the upper bound $\bar{r}$ of $u$, $p$ and $\Sigma_0$.
 The estimate \eqref{s6:2-1} together with Lemma \ref{est-C1} and $\inf_{\Sigma_0}u\leq u\leq \bar{r}$ implies the uniform $C^2$ bound on $u$.
 To derive the $C^{2,\alpha}$ estimate, we apply Krylov-Safonov's estimate \cite{Kry} for cases (a) and (b), and Andrews' estimate \cite{And04} for case (d).